vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

 Create a DRS VM group in vSphere for the VCH endpoint VM and its container VMs.
 Check this option to create a DRS group with the same name as the VCH.
 You can use the resulting VM group in DRS VM-Host affinity rules to restrict the set of hosts on which the VCH endpoint VM and its container VMs can run.
-This option is available if you use 1.4.3 and later versions.

 1. Expand **Advanced**.
 2. In  **VM-Host Affinity**, check the **Create a DRS VM Group for this VCH** checkbox to create a DRS group with the same name as the VCH.